fayez94/CodeMixed-BanglaEnglish-ASR/README.md

 pip install datasets evaluate transformers[sentencepiece] librosa jiwer bangla-python collection openpyxl
 ```

+## 📂 Dataset Details

+This ASR model is trained on a custom code-mixed Bangla-English speech dataset.
+It contains labeled audio-text pairs collected from various sources, ensuring diverse linguistic coverage.

+📌 Dataset Highlights:
+✅ Includes both Bangla and English speech segments
+✅ Preprocessed to match ASR model requirements
+✅ Available in train/ and test/ splits

+🔍 For more details on dataset format, structure, and preprocessing steps, check the **data.md** file.

 ## 🛠️ How to Use This Repository
 **Clone this repository:**
 ```bash